How Philippians 4:8 is Changing Our Home – Plus a Free Printable

-If I want to teach my children to live spirit-filled lives, I must help them create those habits starting right now.
+If I want my children to think on those things, I must help them create those habits starting right now.

 I decided that Philippians 4:8 was going to become our “family verse” for the next while (however long it takes before we all start to see significant growth in this area.)